OpenHistoricalMap/map-styles/README.md

 Use `control-c` to end the browser session.

-This is a new feature, with three known issues/milestones:
+This is a new feature, with two known issues/milestones:
- * images for the style switcher are broken
  * the OpenHistoricalMap `timeslider` is not yet incorporated; it, too, is being readied for npm packaging
  * it would be better if the local port were configurable by individual users.
 This is complicated slightly as our staging and production deployment process searches-and-replaces `http://localhost:8888/` with urls suitable for those environments.